CMakePP/CMakePPLang/paper/paper.md

 CMakePPLang has been developed to provide extensions to the CMake language which provide objected-oriented functionality and other quality-of-life improvements.
-The main features of CMakePPLang are the object-oriented functionality, addition of a map structure, strong data typing, and backwards-compatability with CMake.
+The main features of CMakePPLang are the object-oriented functionality, strong data typing, addition of a map structure, and backwards-compatability with CMake.
 These features allow for easier general programming in CMake, which is key to writing complex build tools in the language.
+Although CMakePPLang is built on top of CMake, CMakePPLang mostly relies on fairly fundamental features of the CMake language, so it is versioned independently of CMake using semantic versioning [@semver].

 # Basic Usage